 There are a variety of assessments, which include assignments, and invigilated examinations.
 The pathway modules are assessed through written work and achievement of the Nursing and Midwifery Standards of Proficiency in Practice, which is viewed together as a portfolio.

 You will also complete a workbook and undertake an invigilated examination to enable you to prescribe from the Nurse Prescribing Formulary.

-The programme lasts for 52 weeks (maximum up to 156 weeks) full-time and 104 weeks (maximum up to 208 weeks) part-time.
+The programme lasts for 52 weeks (maximum up to 156 weeks) full-time.
 Study involves 50 per cent theory and 50 per cent practice followed by a minimum period of 10 weeks consolidated practice.